-I'm using frozen strawberries to make the low carb smoothie instantly cold, but also nice and thick. ⅓ cup or 50 grams of frozen berries are the perfect amount.
+I'm using frozen strawberries to make the smoothie instantly cold, but also nice and thick. ⅓ cup or 50 grams of frozen berries are the perfect amount.
 Any less and the smoothie won't taste very fruity and you'll definitely need to use sweetener.
 Trust me, I've tried it!

 I don't recommend adding additional ice cubes - this would make the smoothie taste watery.